rominator1983/completeModInstallationManual/README.md

         `sudo cp -r ~/mod-workdir/x86_64/plugins/* /usr/lib/lv2/`

 5. Pipewire/Jack config
+    MOD-host makes some assumptions on how jack things are named that are not true for the pipewire implementation of jack.
-    The following settings in `/usr/share/pipewire/jack.conf` have to be made: jack.short-name = true
+    So the following settings in `/usr/share/pipewire/jack.conf` have to be made: jack.short-name = true
         jack.filter-name = true
         jack.filter-char = " "